WEST (formerly Tore Supra): Device parameters

-Tore Supra Operation 1988-2010
+Tore Supra Operation 1988–2010

 By 1998 it had produced over 20,000 plasma shots of up to 2 minutes duration.

 Between 2000 and 2002 the vacuum chamber was completely renewed/relined. increasing the power extraction by active cooling to 25 MW (to allow longer plasma duration).

-In Dec 2003 it achieved a record 6.5 minute plasma This was plasma shot #32299, Lower hybrid power ~2.9 MW, total injected energy ~1.1 GJ, plasma current ~500 kA, nl ~ 2.6x1019/m2.
+In December 2003, it achieved a record 6.5 minute plasma This was plasma shot #32299, Lower hybrid power ~2.9 MW, total injected energy ~1.1 GJ, plasma current ~500 kA, nl ~ 2.6x1019 m−2.

 WEST

 Beginning in March 2013 Tore Supra underwent an extensive refit, including new poloidal coils to achieve diverted operation, a new cooling system, and all-metal cladding, mainly for experiments on tungsten divertor technology for ITER.

 The reactor was renamed WEST, for "Tungsten (chemical symbol "W") Environment in Steady-state Tokamak".
 WEST achieved first plasma in December 2016.
+WEST was able to maintain a plasma for 1,337 seconds on February 12, 2025.